Sinus Surgery (Balloon Sinuplasty)

 - Facial pressure

 Michigan ENT and Allergy Specialists may suggest a thorough drainage of the sinus cavity to help remove any excess fluid and mucus.
-With additional air flow in the sinus, this process can help the infection clear.
+With additional airflow in the sinus, this process can help the infection clear.
 We will create a small opening in the bone, separating the nose and sinus of the affected sinus cavities, effectively creating an opening called the sinus window, which is created inside of the nose so as to prevent the formation of scar tissue outside of your nose.
-Following fluid drainage, the sinus window may remain for anywhere from between four months to one year or longer depending on your specific circumstances.
+Following fluid drainage, the sinus window may remain for anywhere from four months to one year or longer depending on your specific circumstances.

 The Surgical Procedure